Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 If it’s a light-colored or clear fluid:

 - It may be a brake fluid leak.
 Even if the leaks have dried, the stains should be visible.
 Leaky brakes are very dangerous.
-Finally, have a professional repair any brake fluid leak immediately.
+Above all, have a professional, repair any brake fluid leak immediately.

 If it smells like rotten eggs: